 It all depends!
 Here are some examples…

-I paid $20 for a half day cooking course in Chiang Mai, $30 for a half day rock climb in Railay with gear and guide, $12 for an Island tour in Krabi, and an entrance fee to a national park ranges from $5-$15 or so.
+I paid $20 for a half day cooking course in Chiang Mai, $30 for a half day rock climb in Railay with gear and guide, $12 for an Island tour in Krabi, an entrance fee to a national park ranges from $5-$15 or so, and a traditional Sak Yant tattoo will set you back anywhere from $100-$1000.
 No matter what, a Thailand travel guide can’t tell you how much you’ll spend on this, only you do.
 What fun things to you want to do and how you do them will all vary and therefore the cost!

 *What’s the cheapest area?

 The north is known for being the cheapest.